My Secret Weapon for MASLD: Why Zucchini Is Great for Fatty Liver

 Zucchini is an amazing food for fatty liver.
-With a taste that most people enjoy, with few calories and many nutritional elements, including antioxidants and anti-inflammatory micronutrients, zucchini should become your friend when battling fatty liver disease.
+With a taste that most people enjoy, very few calories, and a massive amount of nutritional elements, including antioxidants and anti-inflammatory micronutrients, this green squash should become your best friend in the kitchen, especially if you’re fighting against fatty liver disease.

 slices of fresh zucchini

-Zucchinis belong to vegetables in the Cucurbitaceae family, with a high water content (92%) and contain very few calories (16 kcal per 100 g).
+Zucchinis belong to the Cucurbitaceae family, with a high water content (92%) and contain very few calories (16 kcal per 100g).

 This means that eating zucchini is almost like drinking water.
-Water that’s full of vitamins and minerals and other healthy nutrients!
+But it is water that is full of vitamins and minerals!
 So it’s a great alternative to juicing for fatty liver disease, for example.

-Intake of zeaxanthin and lutein prevent oxidative stress and inflammation/fibrosis during the development of NAFLD, which lowers the risk of progressing to end-stage liver disease.
+Intake of zeaxanthin and lutein prevent oxidative stress and inflammation/fibrosis during the development of MASLD, which lowers the risk of progressing to end-stage liver disease.

 Lutein (A pigment carotenoid) aid in the prevention of liver degeneration by lowering free cholesterol levels and reducing lipid peroxidation and pro-inflammatory cytokine production.